Find a Subject Specialist

-This guide is designed for faculty who need information on how to use library resources for citation analysis.
-This includes information about impact factors, journal rankings, and how to find who has cited an article.
+This guide is designed for those who need information on how to use library resources for citation analysis.
+This includes information about impact factors, journal rankings, altmetrics and how to find who has cited an article.

 This guide provides information that will help you use Microsoft Word 2010 and 2013 effectively for your dissertation.
 Topics include: formatting page numbers, using chapter templates, footnotes, images, and figures.

 107,415 views this year